 2. Lanikai Pillbox Trail

-The Lanikai Pillbox Hike, also known as the Kaiwa Ridge Trail is one of the best on this list of easy hikes in Oahu.
-The hike takes you high above Lanikai Beach for incredible panoramic views.
-Throughout the climb, you’ll see the Mokulua Islands and Kailua Bay.
-The trail was nicknamed the Pillbox Trail after the two pillboxes located along its cliffside.
-The pillboxes are metal bunkers that were used as lookout points during WWII.
+The Lanikai Pillbox Hike, also known as the Kaiwa Ridge Trail, is one of the most popular easy hikes in Oahu, offering stunning panoramic views.
+The trail takes you high above Lanikai Beach, where you’ll see the Mokulua Islands and Kailua Bay throughout the climb.
+It’s nicknamed the Pillbox Trail because of the two WWII-era pillboxes, or metal bunkers, located along the ridge that once served as lookout points.

-The Lanikai Pillbox Trail is located on the east side of the island about 30 min from Honolulu.
-The trail can be accessed through two public entrances that are found in residential neighborhoods.
-One entrance is located in Enchanted Lakes at Kamahele Street and the other is on Kaelepulu Drive near Lanikai Beach.
-The trailhead on Kaelepulu Drive is the more popular.
-It’s located across from Mid-Pacific Country Club and next to a private driveway.
-Don’t stray from the trail, the surrounding land is private property and you will put yourself at risk for trespassing.
-Parking is street only and is much easier to find in the early morning hours.
+The Lanikai Pillbox Trail is on Oahu’s east side, about 30 minutes from Honolulu.
+The trail has two public entrances, both in residential neighborhoods.
+One is on Kamahele Street in Enchanted Lakes, and the other, more popular, entrance is on Kaelepulu Drive near Lanikai Beach, across from Mid-Pacific Country Club.
+Be sure to stay on the marked trail, as the surrounding land is private property.
+Parking is street-only and easier to find in the early morning.

 3. Diamond Head Summit Trail

-Diamond Head is one of Hawaii’s most iconic landmarks and the hike to its summit continues to be one of the most popular easy hikes on Oahu.
-The crater was formed about 300,000 years ago during a single, explosive eruption.
-The now-dormant volcano is situated near Waikiki’s coastline and the coastal views from the top are nothing short of amazing.
-Go on a self-guided hike or join a tour.
+Diamond Head is one of Hawaii’s most iconic landmarks, and the hike to its summit remains one of the most popular easy hikes on Oahu.
+This dormant volcano, formed about 300,000 years ago during a single explosive eruption, offers breathtaking coastal views from its peak.
+Situated near Waikiki, the trail provides a great opportunity to enjoy Hawaii’s natural beauty and learn about the area’s geology.
+You can explore the trail on your own or opt for a guided tour.

 4. Waimea Falls Park

-Waimea Falls is 45 ft (13.7 m) tall and its waters flow from the Kamanui Stream.
-Swimming is allowed at the falls and it’s the perfect way to cool down on your hike.
-There are restrooms available for changing and lifeguards on-site.
-The water is checked regularly for bacteria, but as always, it is probably best to avoid freshwater if you have any open cuts.
+The waterfall itself is 45 ft (13.7 m) tall, with water flowing from the Kamanui Stream.
+Swimming is allowed at the falls, making it a refreshing way to cool off after your walk.
+Lifeguards are on-site, and restrooms are available for changing.
+The water is regularly tested for bacteria, but it’s advisable to avoid swimming if you have any open cuts or wounds.

-The entrance to Waimea Valley can be found off of Kamehameha Highway near the North Shore.
-The price of admission is $20 USD and includes a complimentary tour.
-Park hours are season-dependent so make sure to check the schedule in advance.
-The park is closed on Mondays during the winter.
+Waimea Valley is located off Kamehameha Highway on Oahu’s North Shore.
+Park hours vary by season, so it’s a good idea to check the schedule in advance.
+Note that the park is closed on Mondays during the winter months.

 5. Kaniakapupu Ruins

-Kaniakapupu, also called the King Kamehameha III Summer Home, was built on Oahu in 1845 as a palace for King Kamehameha III and Queen Kalamato.
-The secluded palace allowed them to escape Western influence and served as a place to entertain Hawaiians in the form of luaus and other celebrations.
-It’s most famous for hosting a luau in 1847 that brought over 10,000 guests to the palace.
-The palace was short-lived though and was already designated as ruins in 1874.
+Kaniakapupu, also known as the King Kamehameha III Summer Home, was built in 1845 as a retreat for King Kamehameha III and Queen Kalama.
+This secluded palace offered an escape from Western influence and served as a venue for royal gatherings, including luaus and celebrations.
+The most notable event held here was an 1847 luau that hosted over 10,000 guests.
+However, the palace’s glory was short-lived, and by 1874, it was officially designated as ruins.

 Where to Stay in Oahu